julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 One option is to use a [Bus-pirate](http://dangerousprototypes.com/docs/Bus_Pirate) which connects to the development box using USB and presents a UART interface.
 This makes it possible to use a serial/terminal program to communicate with the Bus-pirate and to configure it to issue SPI commands to the fpga using the fpga's gpio.

-However it is frustrating to need to resort to using another device - especially when the Icestick already has an on-board USB controller!
+However, it is frustrating to resort to using another device - when the Icestick already has an on-board USB controller!

-One feature of the Icestick's FT2232H USB controller is that it contains not one, but two high speed USB to multipurpose UART/FIFO channels.
+One feature of the FT2232H is that it contains not one, but two high speed USB to multipurpose UART/FIFO channels.
 And the Icestick board designers thoughtfully wired up the second channel to one of the fpga IO banks.

-So in theory it should be possible to use the on-board FT2232H to perform SPI communication directly with the fpga as well program the bitstream.
+So it should be possible to appropriate the second channel for SPI communication with the fpga.

 ### Can FT2223H Channel-A be used for both programming and communicating?